Template Tags

 <span class="class1">

-<a href="/about" class="class2">About me</a>,
+<a href="/about/" class="class2">About me</a>,

-<a href="/contact" class="class2">Contact me</a>
+<a href="/contact/" class="class2">Contact me</a>

 </span>

-Return: HTML which has been marked as safe.
+Returns: HTML which has been marked as safe.

 ul_outer_class